Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector bundle: Introduction

 Here $\Phi^{\textup{mi}}_{(X,s_X)}(\Ql{}(\beta))$ is what we call the monodromy-invariant vanishing cycles $\ell$-adic sheaf (see Definition \ref{mododromy-invariant vanishing cycles def}).
 It coincides with inertia invariant vanishing cycles when we put ourselves in the situation considered in \cite{brtv}. \end{theorem-non}

-Using this theorem combined with the above mentioned result of D.~Orlov and J.~Burke-M.~Walker (Theorem \ref{reduction of codimension theorem}), we will deduce the following formula for the situation in which one starts with a regular scheme $X$ and a regular section $s_X$. \begin{theorem-non}{\textup{\ref{formula for (X,s)}}} Let $f:X\rightarrow S$ be a flat morphism, $\Ec_S$ be a vector bundle of rank $r$ over $S$ and let $s_X$ be a global section of $f^*\Ec_S$.
+Using this theorem combined with the above mentioned result of D.~Orlov and J.~Burke - M.~Walker (Theorem \ref{reduction of codimension theorem}), we will deduce the following formula for the situation in which one starts with a regular scheme $X$ and a regular section $s_X$ of a vector bundle. \begin{theorem-non}{\textup{\ref{formula for (X,s)}}} Let $f:X\rightarrow S$ be a flat morphism, $\Ec_S$ be a vector bundle of rank $r$ over $S$ and let $s_X$ be a global section of $\Ec_X=f^*\Ec_S$.
 Assume that $X$ is a regular scheme and that $s_X$ is regular section.
 The following equivalence holds in $\md_{\Rlv_X(\sing{X,0})}(\shvl(X))$